Loginistaken/Wiz-Dimensional-wings-for-runner/Lite V-3 (non-electric)”.md

+“Wiz-Dimensional's lite V-3”

 Goal: a non-electrical, lightweight (≤680 g / shoe) performance shoe that uses a carbon spring plate for push-off and a transparent, highly puncture-resistant silicone gel pod (visible perimeter) that contains more silicone than air for durability, comfort and long life.
 The spring and the gel pod are mechanically coupled so energy is stored/returned by the spring and damped/comforted by the gel.

 2) Layered design (outer → inner) — cross section